 Debt is a major problem, and there are literally thousands upon thousands of people who are struggling with money worries.
 This is why the debt collection business is so profitable.
 Debt collectors like GTM Debt Recovery Services Ltd Debt Collectors come in a range of forms.
-They make work as part of the original creditor you owe the money to, or they may be an independent business.
+They may work together with the original creditor you have the debt with, or they may be an independent business.
 They could also be a sole trader – but they all operate in pretty much the same way.

-The reason it can be so lucrative is that they buy the debt much cheaper than the face value.
+The reason it can be so lucrative is that they purchase the debt much cheaper than the face value.
 The original credit company just want to get it off their hands, and make a bit of money from it.
 It usually only goes to debt collection agencies when the original creditor has exhausted all other methods of trying to collect it.
-There is a desperation from the debt collection agency, as if they don’t collect any money, they will lose money.
+There is a desperation from the debt collection agency, as if they don’t collect any money, they will end up losing money.
 This is why they often go to come extreme lengths to get it!

 Is it your debt?

-If you don’t recognise the debt, you should seek to get confirmation about it.
-You want to establish where the debt came from and the total cost, including any charges and interest.
+If the debt doesn’t look familiar to you, you should seek to get confirmation about it.
+You want to establish the origins of the debt, and the total value of the debt, including any charges and interest.
 The debt will probably be inflated if it has been around for a while, as there will be interest added on.
-If you don’t recognise the value, this is probably why!
+If you are unfamiliar with the value on the debt letter you have received, this is probably why!

-In order to get the evidence about the debt, you can write to GTM Debt Recovery Services Ltd Debt Collectors and request that they send you a copy of your original credit agreement.
-If they fail to do this, you won’t have any obligation to pay the debt.
+In order to get the evidence regarding the debt, you can contact GTM Debt Recovery Services Ltd Debt Collectors and ask them to send you proof of the credit agreement.
+If they do not do this, you won’t have any obligation to pay the debt.
 Quite simply, if you ignore it, they can’t do anything!

-If you are being hassled by GTM Debt Recovery Services Ltd Debt Collectors, this could have a terrible effect on your life, and could even lead to emotional distress, poor mental health, and even suicide.
-According to the debt support trust, debt issues are way out of hand and they are causing untold stress and grief to people, with many even contemplating suicide as a consequence of their debt and debt collectors.
-This is why the government were asked to step in and take action in relation to the escalating debt issues.
+If you are being constantly contacted by GTM Debt Recovery Services Ltd Debt Collectors, this may be having a terrible influence on your life, and could even lead to feelings of distress, mental health issues, and in worst cases, even suicide.
+It was reported by the debt support trust that debt issues are way out of hand and they are causing untold stress and grief to people, with many even contemplating suicide as a consequence of their debt and debt collectors.
+This explains why the government were eventually asked to step in and take action in relation to the escalating debt issues.
 New legislation was put into place to try and combat the issues.

-GTM Debt Recovery Services Ltd Debt Collectors and what the law says
+GTM Debt Recovery Services Ltd Debt Collectors and the legal obligations

-The Office for Fair Trading (OFT, 2012) put a set of guidelines into place which was designed for the debt collection business and the way they were obliged to operate.
+The Office for Fair Trading (OFT, 2012) produced a set of guidelines and put these into place which was designed for the debt collection business and the way they were obliged to operate.
 In summary, these are some of the actions GTM Debt Recovery Services Ltd Debt Collectors should put into place: